 TRS Can Remove Fluoride

-- TRS removes toxins with a positive charge including: aluminum, mercury, arsenic, fluoride, barium, strontium, uranium, lead etc), herbicides and pesticides, mold and yeast toxins, carcinogens from smoke and haze, plastic residues, and radioactive material in the body.
+- TRS removes toxins with a positive charge including: aluminum, mercury, arsenic, fluorine ions, barium, strontium, uranium, lead etc), herbicides and pesticides, mold and yeast toxins, carcinogens from smoke and haze, plastic residues, and radioactive material in the body.

 - Zeolites have a high negative charge and a strong affinity for positively-charged toxins.